DAF201/Crank-Development-Guide-Book/README.md

 looping = require("loop")
 ...
 function system_init(mapargs)
-    --modbus_request_* type task timeout speed: 10 loops->1s by default, can change to other number, bease on looping speed task_timeout = 10
+    -- modbus_request_* type task timeout speed: 10 loops->1s by default,
+    -- can change to other number, base on looping speed task_timeout = 10
     -- you can change looping speed here, but it will also influence task_timeout gre.timer_set_interval(100, looper)